pypeit/PypeIt-development-suite/README.md

 ./pypit_test

-Current allowed arguments include all and kast.
+Current allowed arguments include all, kast, and lris.

+Use -outputdir to choose a different output directory.